 “ In grateful acknowledgement of their often unheralded role in the history of farming…as partners, farm managers, equipment operators, mechanics, onsite veterinarians, gardeners, cooks and nurturers, women on the farm share a rich, proud history.
 From the soil to the family table, their endeavors have sustained and enriched the life of the farm community throughout history.”

-Born generations after her great grandmothers were afforded the right to vote, Cabot Farmer Allison Akins of Five Mile Farm in Lisbon, NY is a 21 year old example of the latest women to make their mark on agriculture.
-She was raised on her family farm, still returns to work there when not in school, or interning at Cabot this past summer, and started a beef and sweet corn business in her younger years to help pay for college.
+Born generations after her great grandmothers were afforded the right to vote, Cabot Farmer Allison Akins of Five Mile Farm in Lisbon, NY is a twentysomething example of the latest women to make their mark on agriculture.
+She was raised on her family farm, still returns to work there, as she did while in school and now as an employee of Cabot, and started a beef and sweet corn business in her younger years to help pay for college.
 From the get go she did what she could “to keep up” with an older brother and all her cousins and because she was raised as a child and not in a “boy v. girl manner” she believed she was a boy until the age of 7.
 No longer a a child “walking around with my shirt off and playing in the mud with a stylish 90’s mushroom haircut” Allison appreciates the way she was “taught to pull my own weight and…go back and fix my mistakes.” but sees that “women are limited in the “real world”, especially in agriculture.”
 Despite her young age she respects the strides and distances women have traveled through the years and like every generation’s modern woman she understands perfectly the delicate balance between perceived roles and reality, believing that “chivalry is the way to my heart – the doors do get too heavy sometimes.”